Premium Funding

 At Christ Church our vision statement stresses our commitment to nurturing the talents, widening the horizons and developing the skills of all children, so they have a firm foundation for individual growth.
 We place a high priority on closing the gap between our children on Pupil Premium and their non-Pupil Premium peers.

-Please refer to the links below to see our Pupil Premium Policy; our Pupil Premium rationale; how much Pupil Premium has been allocated to our school over the past three years; how it has been spent and the impact it has had on our learners.
-Please note the Pupil Premium funding also includes the Recovery Grant Premium for 2021/22 and 2022/23.
+Please refer to the links below to see our Pupil Premium rationale; how much Pupil Premium has been allocated to our school over the past three years; how it has been spent and the impact it has had on our learners.
+Please see below for the Pupil Premium Strategy for 2024-25:

 Sports Premium